How Many Watts Does a TV Use When It’s Off?

 As you sit in front of the television, you may be wondering how much the endless hours of entertainment cost in terms of electric use.
 The thing about a TV is it could be drawing power even when it’s turned off.

 Just about everyone is worried about electricity during the pandemic.
-If you’re wondering how many watts a TV uses when it’s off, and how to prevent the energy drain, keep reading.
+If you’re wondering how many watts a TV uses when it’s off, and how to reduce power consumption, keep reading.

 Factors That Affect TV Electricity Consumption

 There are so many different TV models in use today it’s virtually impossible to guesstimate average energy use that applies across the board.
+So, it’s difficult to answer how much electricity does a television use?
 But research has given us insight into what impacts energy use the most and ballpark estimates for how much is used.